lextm/jekyll-theme-chirpy/_posts/2012-4-3-revival-of-msbuild-launch-pad-and-its-1-1-2-release-candidate.md

 permalink: /revival-of-msbuild-launch-pad-and-its-1-1-2-release-candidate-d8a915e8366a
 excerpt_separator: <!--more-->
 ---
-I haven’t been updating mPad for a long time (since June 11, 2011).
+I haven't been updating mPad for a long time (since June 11, 2011).
 There was no strong drive because all major features have been implemented (though ugly, they work).
 I kind of forgot about it till this bug report came a few weeks ago,

 http://msbuildlaunchpad.codeplex.com/workitem/14833